Size and fit

 Though the sneaker is famously known to be a Jared Leto go-to silhouette, women are privileged to cop a pair as it is manufactured in unisex sizing.
 Just take note that Onitsuka Tiger sneakers follow the usual template of going 1.5 down from the men’s sizes.
-The Onitsuka Tiger Mexico Mid Runner has a generous size range starting from 4 to 14 including half sizes.
+The Onitsuka Tiger Mexico Mid Runner has a generous size range including half sizes.
 These mid-tops are constructed with D medium widths.

 A mid-top sneaker with a style that fits all occasion is an appraisal which can be righteously bestowed upon the Onitsuka Tiger Mexico Mid Runner.
 Men who are rooting for the Jared Leto look can confidently partner these kicks with skinny black pants with matching long sleeves or a leather jacket.
 Long hair is not necessary.